bhaskarnn9/ArtificialNeuralNetworks_MyGuide/README.md

 Saving best model in the no of epochs we have set.
 1. with creterion: val_loss muinimum in the no of epochs
 2. with criterion: early stopping by setting patience to 10

+7. DigitClassification.ipynb

+This python notebook contains code to build a Neural Network with two hidden layers.
+Input is Keras mnist dataset for image classification